UndergroundSociety-xyz/cedar-cli/docs/devs/naming-strategies.md

 # Naming strategies

-Using the [strategy](https://refactoring.guru/design-patterns/strategy) pattern, you can register a strategy in Cedar or custom naming of your NFTs.
+Using the [strategy](https://refactoring.guru/design-patterns/strategy) pattern, you can register a strategy in Cedar for custom naming of your NFTs.

 For example, we use the 'cyberpunk' naming strategy, so that our NFTs are named with real first and lastnames !